exadel-inc/esl/README.md

 ## Overview

 Exadel Smart Library, or ESL for short, is a free web UI components library that reduces routine tasks and lets you efficiently create websites with multiple web components at hand.
-While looking for the best UI component library, keep in mind that it should be compatible with other libraries and frameworks.
-And ESL is!
+When you’re deciding which is the best UI component library for your site, keep in mind that it should be compatible with other libraries and frameworks — like ESL is!

-The UI component library allows you to access the toolkit with plenty of reusable components.
+ESL UI component library allows you to access a toolkit full of reusable components.
 You can utilize these web components to complement projects or build your infrastructure from the ground up using ESL alone.
-Our web UI components library is accurate, so the only thing you should focus on is applying styles to meet your project needs.
+Our web UI components library is high-quality, so the only thing you’ll have to focus on is applying styles to meet your project needs.

-ESL is based just on Web API and ECMAScript 6 features which let our web UI components library work well across all modern browsers such as Firefox, Chrome, Safari, Opera, or Edge.
-ESL can also work on IE11 when the whole list of polyfills is provided (see [Browser support & Polyfills](https://github.com/exadel-inc/esl/blob/HEAD/docs/BROWSER_SUPPORT.md) for more details).
+ESL is based solely on Web API and ECMAScript 6 features, which let our web UI components library well across all modern browsers such as Firefox, Chrome, Safari, Opera, and Edge.
+ESL can also work on IE11 when the whole list of polyfills is provided (see [Browser support & Polyfills](https://github.com/exadel-inc/esl/blob/HEAD/docs/BROWSER_SUPPORT.md) for more details)

 ## Library Structure

 While building the UI component library, we included components, form components, and utilities that solve complex project architecture problems and comply with the DRY principle.
-See the rundown of the web components and read the specs.
+See the rundown of web components and read the specs.

 ### Base Elements

-With our UI component library, you get flexible syntax sugar meant for building over basic components and controlling their life cycle.
+With our UI component library, you get flexible syntax sugar meant for building on top of basic components and controlling their life cycle.

 - ##### [ESL Base Element](https://github.com/exadel-inc/esl/blob/HEAD/src/modules/esl-base-element/README.md)

 ### Components

-Our HTML UI component library provides you with all elements you need to construct UX modules with excellent performance.
+Our HTML UI component library provides you with all the elements you’ll need to construct UX modules with excellent performance.

 - ##### [ESL Image](https://github.com/exadel-inc/esl/blob/HEAD/src/modules/esl-image/README.md)
 - ##### [ESL Media](https://github.com/exadel-inc/esl/blob/HEAD/src/modules/esl-media/README.md)